About CCL

 2004

-Third version of CCL for K2 project with initial support for the Mac platform.
+CCL version 3 for K2 project with initial support for the Mac platform.

 2002

-Second version of CCL for Cash Manager 2 and KRISTAL Audio Engine freeware applications.
+CCL version 2 for Cash Manager 2 and KRISTAL Audio Engine freeware applications.

 1999